 We conduct our lives, our business, and our decision making through these core values:

-- Integrity: We base our reputation on being an integrity based organization, standing behind our word.
+- Integrity: We base our reputation on being an integrity-based organization through honest behaviors, interactions, and standing behind our word.

 - Respect: We honor the human dignity of each person, communicating with courtesy and respect in both word and action with our internal and external customers.

-- Accountability: We do what we say we will do; we walk the talk.
+- Accountability: We are accountable to customers, stakeholders, and fellow employees.
+We do what we say we will do.
 We measure with objectives and deadlines.
 Our employees are equipped to be successful.

 - Community: We recognize our responsibility within the community to respect and serve; taking actions that promote the common good.